GitHub-TC/EmpyrionChatAutoTranslate/README.md

 make.

-* ServerMainLanguage: General language for most players on the server
+* ServerMainLanguage: General target language if the player does not set a language e.g. de, en, ...
+* DefaultSourceLanguage: default language identifier if the player has not set a language e.g. car, de, en, ...
 * TranslateServiceUrl: URL for the translation service
 * TanslateRespose: Find translation from the result
 * SupressTranslatePrefixes: If the chat message begins with these characters no translation should be started